 Hypersmooth

-As explained in this article, there are two ways to stabilize GoPro videos, Hypersmooth is one of them.
-Hero 7, 8, 9, 10 and 11 all come with Hypersmooth built-in, and it works well.
-But most FPV pilots prefer to use Reelsteady as it works better in most situations for FPV videos.
+As discussed in this article, there are two ways to stabilize GoPro videos: Hypersmooth and Reelsteady.
+Hypersmooth is built into Hero 7, 8, 9, 10, and 11 models and works well for most applications.
+However, FPV pilots often prefer Reelsteady, as it tends to produce better results for FPV videos and is more flexible.

 10-Bit